Spirochetes

 • Loeffler’s serum slope.

-• Growth appears within 6.8 hours in it
+• Growth appears within 6.8 hours of it

 • Tellurite blood agar.